X1aoM1ngTX/X1aoM1ngTX/README.md

 ## 📚 Java Backend Development

 - **Java Basics**: Learning the basic syntax and core concepts of the Java language.
-- **Java Web**: Mastering Java Web development technologies, including Servlets and JSP.
+- **Java Web**: Mastering Java Web development technologies, including Servlets and JSP./Still learning
-- **Spring MVC**: Studying the use of the Spring MVC framework to build web applications.
+- **Spring MVC**: Studying the use of the Spring MVC framework to build web applications./Still learning
-- **Spring Boot**: Learning how to use Spring Boot to create scalable and production-ready applications.
+- **Spring Boot**: Learning how to use Spring Boot to create scalable and production-ready applications./Still learning
-- **Spring Security**: Implementing authentication and authorization in Java applications.
+- **Spring Security**: Implementing authentication and authorization in Java applications./Still learning

 ## 📚 Vue.js Frontend Development

 - **Vue Fundamentals**: Mastering the basics of Vue.js, including components, directives, and reactivity.
-- **Vue Router**: Learning how to use Vue Router to create single-page applications.
+- **Vue Router**: Learning how to use Vue Router to create single-page applications./Still learning
-- **Vuex**: Managing state in Vue.js applications using Vuex.
+- **Vuex**: Managing state in Vue.js applications using Vuex./Still learning

 ## 📈 Learning Resources